b-charles/pigs/ioc/README.md

 ### Redefinition

-It should be only one call of `CallInjected` during the run of the application or at each unit test: after a call of `CallInjected`, every instances are released along the core component definitions if no test component are found.
+It should be only one call of `CallInjected` during the run of the application or at each unit test: after a call of `CallInjected`, every instances are released along the component definitions (default and core) if no test components are found.
 Otherwise, if at least one component is defined in the test scope, instances and only test component definitions are released.

 So, if you are running unit tests, you have to defined some fixture to redefined each time all the test components you want to use, and for each test, every component is re-instanced.
 Be sure to define at least one component in the test scope (even if it is not used and not instanciated) before each call of `CallInjected` or you will loosing the definitions of all the core components.